80/20 Strength Training

 How About StrongLifts?

 I mentioned previously that my regimen is based on the StrongLifts programme.
-If you're roughly in my demographic, and have friends who are lifting, there's a reasonably high chance they're following the StrongLifts.
+If you're roughly in my demographic, and have friends who are lifting, there's a reasonably high chance they're following StrongLifts.

 Overall I like his programme, but (evidently) I wasn't totally happy with it, for a few reasons.